-Easy Steps to Throwing a Fabulous Fourth of July Celebration
+Follow These Steps to Throwing a Fabulous 4th of July Celebration

-America’s most celebrated summer holiday is coming up.
-It’s time to bust out the red, white and blue and stars and stripes for a celebration of American pride and independence.
-While most individuals have their Fourth of July plans locked down and are anxiously awaiting the holiday weekend’s arrival, others may be scrambling to find something to do.
+America’s most celebrated summer holiday is coming up—it’s time to bust out the red, white and blue for a celebration of American independence and pride!
+While most individuals have their Fourth of July plans locked down, and are anxiously awaiting the holiday weekend’s arrival, others may be scrambling to find something to do.
 If this is the case for you, have no fear!
-You can put together a stylish and festive Fourth of July party or backyard barbecue with these simple party steps and ideas.
+You can easily put together a stylish and successful Independence Day party with these simple party ideas.